Mo-way/awesome-aoip/README.md

 ## Unverified

 - List of things that sound good, but I was unable to try out or assess.
 Will vanish if this list will ever mature.
-- [PAM](https://github.com/martim01/pam) - Open source, AES67 capable audio monitor.
+- [PAM](https://github.com/martim01/pam) - FOSS AES67 capable audio monitor.
+- [Snapcast](https://github.com/badaix/snapcast/tree/develop) - FOSS project for a Sonos-like multiroom solution, using a custom TCP-based protocol.